Chandru1403/Walmart-Sales-Data-Analysis/README.md

 # Walmart-Sales-Data-Analysis
-This project involves SQL analysis of a retail sales dataset to uncover insights on sales trends, customer behavior, and product performance.
-Key analyses include revenue by month, sales by product line, and time-based insights.
-It demonstrates proficiency in SQL with complex queries for data manipulation and business insights.
+In this project, I used SQL to analyze a retail sales dataset, uncovering insights on sales performance, customer preferences, and product trends.
+Key queries include total sales by product line, revenue by month, and customer behavior based on gender and type.
+I also performed time-based analysis, including sales by time of day and rating patterns.
+This project demonstrates my ability to work with complex SQL queries for data-driven decision-making.

 **Business Questions To Answer**
 1. How many unique city does that data have